shadowed1/Afterglow/README.md

 ### Requirements:

 - ChromeOS
-- Steam installed and open
 - Internet connection
-- Logging into Steam is NOT required.
+- Steam installed and open (log in not required)
 <br>
 <br>